jorgyp/terraform/README.md

 ## Reusable Terraform

-> This repo provides an approach to performing multi-environment infrastructure provisioning by  using reusable Terraform modules.
+> This repo provides an approach to performing multi-environment infrastructure provisioning by  using reusable Terraform modules in the context of a kubernetes centric infrastructure.

 ## Table of Contents